OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 We also provide **references** with a detailed description of the different configuration files, and logging and debugging reports of the OpenNebula services.
 [TODO: Add references and links]

 Step 4.
-Operation and Usage
+Operate your Coud
 ===============================================

 4.1.
-Provisioning Model
+Define a Provisioning Model
 --------------------------------------------------

 Before configuring multi-tenancy and defining the provisioning model of your cloud, we recommend you go through this introduction to the :ref:`OpenNebula provisioning model <understand>`.
 In a small installation with a few hosts, you can skip this guide and use OpenNebula without giving much thought to infrastructure partitioning and provisioning.
 But for medium and large deployments you will probably want to provide some level of isolation and structure.